FurtiAdi/My-portfolio/README.md

 # Software developer
 ### Technical Skills: Java, Python, HTML, CSS, Javascript, PHP, Flutter
 ## Education
-B.S., Computer science | Stockholm University in Sweden (May 2025)
+B.S., Computer science | Stockholm University in Sweden (August 2022 - June 2025)

 ## About
 Welcome to my portfolio!
 This collection showcases my skills and experience in UX/UI design, web development, and mobile app development.
 It includes examples of my projects, design processes, and code samples aimed at demonstrating my creativity and problem-solving abilities.
 Whether you’re a potential employer, client, or collaborator, I hope this portfolio provides a clear view of my work and capabilities.
 Please feel free to explore and reach out with any questions or opportunities.